The transition to electric: A fleet manager’s checklist

 Data collection

-Has the driver signed a data collection consent form which states that they agree for their driver data to be captured and used by the company to improve fleet performance?
-Many companies with ICE fleets already capture data around driving behaviours and locations, so existing policies may already be in place.
+Has the driver signed a data collection consent form?
+This should state they agree to you capturing their driving data so you can use it to improve fleet performance.
+If your organisation has a fleet of internal combustion engine (ICE) vehicles, you may already capture data around driving behaviours and locations, so you should have existing policies already in place.

 Driver negligence agreement

-Is the driver aware of any penalties or charges they are liable to pay in the event of driver negligence?
-This will include parking fines and end-of-contract fees, but also running out of charge for EVs.
-Most breakdown companies offer one free call-out, but any further callouts will incur a charge.
+Is the driver aware of any penalties or charges they are liable to pay in the event of their negligence?
+This will include parking fines and end-of-contract fees (as it would for ICE vehicles), but for an EV may also include running out of charge (and requiring rescue).
+Most breakdown companies offer one free call-out, but any additional ones will incur a charge.

 Reimbursement

 Have you communicated to the driver what mileage expenses they can claim back?
-This will be set by the employer, but most companies use the HMRC set rate of 45p per mile.
+Most companies use the HMRC-set rate of 45p per mile – is this your organisation’s rate?

 Charge point access

 Have you agreed with the driver who’s responsible for ensuring they have suitable access to charge points?
-This includes paying for installation of any home chargers and what happens if they move house.
-It’s important to do this as early as possible to ensure that site survey and installation are carried out in a timely fashion.
+This includes resolving the issue of who pays to install any home charger and what happens if the driver moves.
+When assigning EVs to drivers, or they’re relocating, establish these points early so you can organise a site survey and (if feasible) installation as quickly as possible.